pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Interaction.rst

    .. incimage:: /images/AttachedRadialMenu.jpg 180px right

-   In either VR mode, pressing the :newterm:`menu button` on a controller activates a :newterm:'radial menu' attached to the corresponding controller in the scene.
+   In either VR mode, pressing the :newterm:`menu button` on a controller activates a :newterm:`radial menu` attached to the corresponding controller in the scene.
 Each button in a radial menu is a shortcut to some :ref:`application action <ug-actions>`.
 Note that the menu button on an Oculus Touch controller is "Y" or "B".